38 Unique Things To Do In Jefferson City, Missouri | Karta.com

 The Katy Trail is a crown jewel of Missouri’s outdoor recreation scene, and while it spans over 240 miles across the state, it offers particularly scenic and accessible stretches near Jefferson City.
 Built on the former corridor of the Missouri-Kansas-Texas Railroad, this crushed limestone trail is the longest developed rail-trail in the country and a paradise for cyclists, runners, and walkers seeking a peaceful journey through nature and small-town charm.

 The trail segment near Jefferson City runs parallel to the Missouri River, offering breathtaking views of bluffs, forests, and farmland.
-Cyclists can cross the dedicated bike and pedestrian bridge from downtown, linking the city directly to the Katy’s vast network of trails.
+Cyclists can cross the dedicated bike and pedestrian bridge from downtown, linking the city directly to Katy’s vast network of trails.
 Rest areas, interpretive signs, and trailheads provide helpful guidance, while nearby towns offer refreshment stops and historic sites along the way.

 Ideal for day trips or multi-day excursions, the Katy Trail is beloved for its serenity, safety, and connection to Missouri’s natural and cultural history.
 Whether you're coasting beneath a canopy of trees or watching eagles soar above the river, it’s a must-do experience for outdoor enthusiasts of all ages.